JoeKarlsson/movie-script-scraper/README.md

 # Usage

-Enter a genre (defaults to Action) or a total (defaults to all scripts from resource):
+Enter a genre (defaults to Action) or a total (defaults to 10 scripts):

         $ node src/app --total 10 --genre Comedy

+or enter a title:

+    			$ node src/app --title 'american sniper'

 Note: Be sure to install required modules with